VNAelectro/djay-pro-novation-launchpad-mini-mk3/README.md

 			</dict> <!-- End of the block to be replaced -->
 		</dict>
 ```
-**Each CUE-related section should be edited**, as shown below, to replace the fixed RGB color mapping with the default RGB color (which will depend on the UserInfo section).
+Each CUE-related section should be edited, as shown below, to replace the fixed RGB color mapping with the default RGB color (which will depend on the UserInfo section).
 ```xml
 		<dict>
 			<key>keyPath</key>